Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

   }
 ...
 ```
-Now when the application runs in a new window, it will see that it is supposed to start a call so it will
+Now when the application runs in a new window, it will see that it is supposed to start a call so it will:
 - Ask for the different Adapter arguments from the parent window
 - Make sure that the adapter arguments are set appropriately and start a call